 - Promote the growth of the grounded theory network.

-Hosted by Queen Margaret University on behalf of the Scottish Grounded Theory Network on 6th June 2023, people will present research, host round table discussions, and have the opportunity to discuss the future of grounded theory research.
+Hosted by Queen Margaret University on behalf of the Scottish Grounded Theory Network on the 14th of June 2024, people will present research, host round table discussions, and have the opportunity to discuss the future of grounded theory research.

 - 10-10:30 – Meet/greet, tea/coffee